CCICB/Clinical-WGS-labs/README.md

-# Clinical-WGS-laboratory-database
+# Clinical-WGS-labs database

 This is a resource to keep track of the growing number of laboratories offering clinical whole genome sequencing.
+These are generally through ISO15189 clincial accreditaiton, or offered by laboratatories with CLIA/CAP accreditation.

 A/Prof Mark Cowley
 Children's Cancer Institute